Project WP #654: WP6 - Supporting Blue Economy: VREs Development [Months: 1-30]

 What do you think?

-#6 Updated by Panagiota Koltsida about 3 years ago
+#6 Updated by Panagiota Koltsida over 3 years ago

 @firstname.lastname@example.org we can import all the related datasets to tabman and make them available through the new data catalogue.
 Is it possible to offer an http link for each dataset in order for the GAAP system to be able to retrieve it?
 This is what we need from the GAAP part.